amekusa/auto-input-switch.nvim/README.md

 })
 ```

+> [!NOTE]
-Note: Since Japanese and Chinese share some Unicode ranges, it’s recommended to set `priority` to control which language takes precedence.
+> Since Japanese and Chinese share some Unicode ranges,
+> it’s recommended to set `priority` to control which language takes precedence.

 ## Requirements